g-etorri/articles/jncie-self-study/mpls-configuration/12-rsvp-protection.md

     Received RRO (ProtectionFlag 1=Available 2=InUse 4=B/W 8=Node 10=SoftPreempt 20=Node-ID):
           10.0.0.1(flag=0x21) 10.200.0.0(flag=1 Label=61) 10.0.0.8(flag=0x21) 10.200.0.5(flag=1 Label=50) 10.0.0.7(flag=0x20) 10.200.0.22(Label=0)
 ```
-With the revert-timer defined in 0, we'll never have a reversion of the path.
-So, if you prefer this situation, ok, I'll respect you, but I don't agree with this.
+With the revert-timer set to 0, the path will never revert.
+If you prefer this behavior, I'll respect it, but I don't necessarily agree with it!

-Now, let's make a checkpoint of our tasks, we reached the half of them.
+Now, let's do a checkpoint; we’ve reached the halfway point:
-* ~~Configure a backup path in all LSP except in R8-R3-B, R3-R8-B, R7-R4-B and R4-R7-B.~~
+* ~~Configure a backup path for all LSPs except: R8-R3-B, R3-R8-B, R7-R4-B, and R4-R7-B.~~
-* ~~Make sure that LSPs R1-R6-A, R6-R1-A, R2-R5-A and R5-R2-A have a backup path established in advance, before the primary fails.~~
+* ~~Ensure LSPs R1-R6-A, R6-R1-A, R2-R5-A, and R5-R2-A have a backup path established in advance (before the primary fails).~~
-* ~~Configure all LSPs to not double the bandwidth with the secondary path.~~
+* ~~Prevent LSPs from doubling bandwidth reservations when a secondary path is present.~~
-* ~~Configure the LSPs R2-R7-A, R7-R2-A, R3-R6-A and R6-R3-A to not come back to the primary path if fails.~~
+* ~~Configure LSPs R2-R7-A, R7-R2-A, R3-R6-A, and R6-R3-A to not revert to the primary path after a failure.~~
-* Configure the LSPs R1-R6-A, R6-R1-A, R2-R5-A and R5-R2-A to use fast-reroute, without use bandwidth or admin-group of the primary path.
-The devour path do not must have more than 5 hops.
+* Set up Fast Reroute (FRR) for LSPs R1-R6-A, R6-R1-A, R2-R5-A, and R5-R2-A without inheriting bandwidth or admin-groups.
+The detour path must not exceed 5 hops.
-* Configure the LSPs R1-R8-A, R8-R1-A, R2-R7-A, R7-R2-A, R3-R6-A, R6-R3-A, R4-R5-A and R5-R4-A to use link-protection mechanism.
+* Apply Link Protection to LSPs: R1-R8-A, R8-R1-A, R2-R7-A, R7-R2-A, R3-R6-A, R6-R3-A, R4-R5-A, and R5-R4-A.
-* Configure the LSPs R8-R3-A, R3-R8-A, R7-R4-A and R4-R7-A to use the node-link-protection mechanism.
+* Apply Node-Link Protection to LSPs: R8-R3-A, R3-R8-A, R7-R4-A, and R4-R7-A.

 Ok, we make more than half of the tasks.

-Let's come back to our goal.
+Let's get back to our goals.
-First, to achieve all of our goals, we need to include the link-protection in the RSVP interfaces.
-We can do this in two ways, specifying the link-protection in each interface, or making a group and applying in the RSVP.
-I prefer the last one.
-See below:
+First, to achieve the remaining tasks, we need to enable link-protection on the RSVP interfaces.
+You can do this by specifying it on each interface or by creating a group.
+I prefer the latter:
 ```
 set protocols rsvp interface ae0.0 link-protection set protocols rsvp interface ge-0/0/2.0 link-protection